ImageMagick Examples - Introductory Notes

 , often as a proof of concept for future IM

-Also to Professor Nicolas Robidoux, of Laurentian University, for reworking the
+Also to Nicolas Robidoux, an expert in digital image processing, for reworking

-which vastly improves the output of General Image
+, which vastly improves the output of General Image Distortion

 And finally to the many users of ImageMagick who, had allowed others to see